GraphAlgoX/GraphMM-Master/README.md

-# GMM: Graph-based Vehicular Map Matching by Leveraging Trajectory and Road Correlations
+# GraphMM: Graph-based Vehicular Map Matching by Leveraging Trajectory and Road Correlations

-The repository is the official Pytorch implementation of experiments in GMM.
+The repository is the official Pytorch implementation of experiments in GraphMM.